Intuitively Operable and Programmable Welding Robot for Large Weldments (INTAS Project)

 Funding

-The project is funded by the State of Saxony-Anhalt and the European Commission promoted by the Investment Bank of Saxony-Anhalt (Funding code: ZWB 2004/00023)
+This project was funded by the State of Saxony-Anhalt and the European Commission.
+The Investitionsbank Sachsen-Anhalt was the funding agency (Funding code: ZWB 2004/00023)